 Cost

 Polished concrete and epoxy are two of the most affordable flooring options in the market.
-You can find concrete readily available in constructions stores.
+You can find concrete readily available in construction stores.
 You also won’t have to spend much for the grinding and sealing process needed to polish concrete.

 Installing polished concrete flooring typically costs about $50 per square metre on average.
 The price could go up depending on the type of finish you want to have.
 It’s a lot cheaper compared to using hardwood flooring or natural stone.

-Likewise, adding epoxy on your flooring won’t cost you an arm and a leg.
+Likewise, adding epoxy to your original flooring won’t cost you an arm and a leg.
 Since it’s basically applying epoxy resin on existing surfaces, it’s much more cheaper than installing new floors.
 It initially costs about $30-$35 per square metre for two coats.
 However, the price does increase to about $80-$100 per square metre if you want to diamond grind your concrete floor.
 This is often done to give surfaces a more decorative finish.

 Winner: Epoxy